Led by Julio Isidro y Sánchez, Associate Professor & Group Leader

 Berries

-We envision breeding pipelines where data-driven prediction and optimized mating translate biological understanding into measurable, sustainable progress—enabling the rapid development of high-performing crop varieties while safeguarding genetic diversity for long-term improvement.
+We envision breeding pipelines where data-driven prediction and optimized mating translate biological understanding into measurable, sustainable progress — enabling the rapid development of high-performing crop varieties while safeguarding genetic diversity.

-Models and experimental designs that maximize predictive accuracy for complex traits.
+Models and experimental designs that maximize predictive accuracy for complex quantitative traits.

-Identifying loci, haplotypes, and genomic regions that explain trait variation.
+Identifying loci, haplotypes, and genomic regions that explain trait variation across populations.

-Improving selection, mate allocation, and resource allocation under real program constraints.
+Improving selection, mate allocation, and resource allocation under real breeding program constraints.

-Quantitative methods to model performance across environments and target adaptation.
+Quantitative methods to model performance across environments and target optimal adaptation.

-Reproducible tools that make advanced methods usable in practical breeding workflows.
+Reproducible R tools that make advanced statistical methods usable in practical breeding workflows.

 International courses and workshops advancing genomic selection knowledge worldwide.